How to Save Seeds: Seed Saving for Beginners

-You only want to save seeds from open-pollinated plants because these plants are pollinated naturally (mainly by insects or wind) and will produce seeds that will reproduce true to their parent plant (meaning the seeds will regrow into the same type of plant as they came from).
+You only want to save seeds from open-pollinated plants because these plants will produce seeds that will reproduce true to their parent plant (meaning the seeds will regrow into the same type of plant as they came from).

 Heirloom seeds are open-pollinated seeds that have been carefully selected from the healthiest, most productive plants and passed down through generations.
 These are a fantastic choice for seed saving!
 All heirloom plants are open-pollinated plants, but not all open-pollinated plants are heirloom plants.
 Still, either or will produce seeds that can be saved.

 Don’t waste your time trying to save seeds from hybrid plants.
 Hybrids are plants created by humans deliberately cross-breeding two different plant species to make a new type of plant that has certain desirable traits from both parent plants.
 They’re not GMOs (they’re not created in a lab and crossed with different species and all sorts of other weird things), but they’re not completely natural, in the sense that they wouldn’t necessarily cross-pollinate with each other without man’s intervention.

 That being said, if you try to save seeds from a hybrid plant, when you replant the seed, the plant that grows won’t be the same as the plant that you saved the seed from.
 Instead, it will either revert back to one of the parent plants that were used to create the hybrid plant, or it will be a strange combination of the two that might be edible, but usually ends up being generally pretty unpalatable So why bother growing it and taking up valuable garden space, right?